Facts

 - Breeding can occur twice a year (spring/summer & autumn/winter)

-Up to 2 joeys in a litter - Females can breed again in one season if the first litter dies
+Up to 2 joeys in a litter - Females can breed again in the same season if the first litter dies

 Important forest habitat features for Leadbeater’s Possums

-- Number of hollow trees available for nesting
+- A minimum of four big, old, hollow-bearing trees available for nesting

-- Amount and type of wattle trees in the surrounding understorey
+- Suitable wattle trees in the surrounding understorey for feeding on sap

-- Number of shrubs in the surrounding understorey
+- Dense vegetation in the surrounding understorey providing –

 Structure of Leadbeater’s habitat in Mountain Ash forests